 As a reminder, actions that improve the safety of your work environment and the overall mental and physical well-being of your employees and customers are one of the categories of social responsibility efforts (Safety, Health & Wellness).

-Many of the actions in this category also contribute to a happier employee, including, but not limited to, some of the following actions:
+These actions can also contribute indirectly to a happier employee, including, but not limited to, some of the following actions: